microsoft/vscode-docs/api/get-started/your-first-extension.md

 ## Behind the Scenes

 When you type a URL and press Enter in a browser, you go to a website.
 However, [a lot happens](https://github.com/alex/what-happens-when) behind that seemingly simple action.
-Simiarly, when you press `Hello Code`, a lot happens behind the scene:
+Simiarly, when you press `Hello Code`, a lot happens behind the scenes:

-- VS Code launches the extension in an **"Extension Host"**, as specified in `.vscode/launch.json`
+- VS Code launches the extension in an **"Extension Host"**, as specified in `.vscode/launch.json`:
   - The `Run Extension` launch config contains a `preLaunchTask`.
 The task compiles `src/extension.ts` to `out/extension.js`.
   - VS Code starts in extension development mode and loads the extension.
   - VS Code executes `out/extension.js`, as specified in the `main` field of `package.json`.